NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-09-ESA-Big-Data-In-R.md

 <h4>If You Already Have R / RStudio -- please update</h4>

-If you already have R / RStudio installed on your laptop, please be sure that you are running the most current version of both AND the most current version of the associated packages that we'll be using in the workshop (listed below).
+If you already have R / RStudio installed on your laptop, please be sure that you are running the most current version of R-Studio, R AND all packages that we'll be using in the workshop (listed below).

+HINT: you can use <code>update.packages()</code> to update all packages that are installed in R automatically.

 <h4>Install R Packages</h4>
 You can chose to install each library individually if you already have some installed.